Latinos in Action California to host conference focusing on mental health for Latino community in late March

 Approximately a quarter of Black and Hispanic people work in the service industry such as restaurants, hospitality and retail, and are at risk for loss of income because of COVID-19 related-closures due to social distancing protocols, KFF said.

-Acknowledging the harsh realities currently affecting the Latinx community, founder of Latinos in Action California, Martha Cota wanted to highlight how COVID-19 affects mental health and how people can move forward.
+Acknowledging the harsh realities currently affecting the Latinx community, founder of Latinos in Action California, Martha Cota, wanted to highlight how COVID-19 affects mental health and how people can move forward.

 “Resiliency is very important in these times,” she said.
 “We know that many of our families have been affected, they have lost a loved one or a close friend and we want this time to be a rebirth, a new era, a new opportunity.”